This post may contain affiliate links.

 Instructions

-• In a saucepan on a very low heat, melt the butter.
+• Melt the butter in a saucepan on a very low heat.

 • When it's starting to melt, add in the dark chocolate and milk chocolate and the sugar and stir until it's all melted together.